Fancy Serial Number Dollar Bills — What Makes a Serial Number Valuable?

 • Serial number ends in a star (*)? — Star note, check the run size.

-Intrigued by the variety of patterns after seeing his grandfather’s coin collection, one collector I know started checking every single bill that passed through his register at a diner in Columbus, Ohio — he worked there through college — and pulled out over sixty fancy serial number notes in three years, including one repeater on a $50 bill that eventually sold for $180.
+Frustrated by constantly missing good notes after hearing about them secondhand, one collector I know started checking every bill that passed through his register at a diner in Columbus, Ohio — he worked there all through college, scanning serial numbers between breakfast rushes using a notepad and a pen — and pulled out over sixty fancy serial number notes across three years.
+One repeater on a $50 bill eventually sold for $180.
 The method works.
-It just requires consistency.
+It requires consistency more than anything else.

-For star note run sizes, the website mystarnotechecker.com lets you input the serial number and district letter to find out how many notes were printed in that replacement run.
-Short runs (under 640,000 notes) are the ones worth holding.
-Runs over 3.2 million are common and carry little premium.
+For star note run sizes, mystarnotechecker.com lets you input the serial number and district letter to find out how many replacement notes were printed in that run.
+Short runs — under 640,000 notes — are the ones worth holding onto.
+Runs over 3.2 million are common and carry little to no premium.

-For everything else, the community at the Paper Money Forum (papermoneyforum.com) is active and knowledgeable.
-Post a clear photo of the front of your bill and someone will usually give you an honest assessment within a day.
+For everything else, the Paper Money Forum at papermoneyforum.com is active and knowledgeable.
+Post a clear photo of the front of your bill and someone will typically give you an honest assessment within a day or so.

 Where to Sell Fancy Serial Number Bills

-The market for fancy serial number notes is real but specific.
-Not every venue is equally suited to every type of note.
+The market for these notes is real but specific.
+Not every venue suits every type of note equally well.

 eBay

-eBay is the most active marketplace for fancy serial number currency, full stop.
-The search volume is there, buyers know what they’re looking for, and completed listings give you the clearest picture of what the market will actually bear — not what sellers wish it would bear.
-List with clear photos of both sides of the bill, specify the denomination, Federal Reserve district letter, and series year.
-Start auctions at a price you’d be comfortable accepting.
-For notes worth under $100, a seven-day auction format works well.
-For anything above $200, a buy-it-now price with best offer enabled tends to attract more serious buyers.
+eBay is the most active marketplace for fancy serial number currency — full stop.
+The search volume is there, buyers know exactly what they’re hunting, and completed listings give you the clearest picture of what the market will actually pay versus what sellers hope it will pay.
+List with clear photos of both sides, specify the denomination, Federal Reserve district letter, and series year.
+For notes under $100, a seven-day auction format works well.
+For anything above $200, buy-it-now with best offer enabled tends to draw more serious buyers.

-The fees matter. eBay takes roughly 12.9% on currency sales as of mid-2024, plus PayPal or payment processing fees.
-Factor that into your floor price.
+The fees matter — eBay takes roughly 12.9% on currency sales as of mid-2024, plus payment processing.
+Factor that into your floor before you list.

 Currency Shows